Mean Field Behaviour of Collaborative Multi-Agent Foragers: Experiments

 We now study the impact of having a reduced number of agents compared to the optimal solutions obtained in the mean field case.
 Let us for this define an error random variable:

 and, finite sample expectation and variance as

 In Figures \ref{fig:ek} and \ref{fig:vark} show the results over $K=5000$ runs.
-As expected from Theorem \ref{the:mfconv}, the both the mean and the variance approach zero for large times as $n$ increases.
+As expected from Theorem \ref{the:mfconv}, both the mean and the variance approach zero for large times as $n$ increases.
 Interestingly, they both exhibit a peak value after a few time-steps into the runs.
-This is due to the fact that the mean field model not only converges to the optimal value deterministically, but it does so much faster than the discrete agent version.
-In Figures \ref{fig:y} and \ref{fig:yobs} we can actually see that, even though the discrete agent swarm seems to converge to a vicinity of an optimal distribution, the mean field simulation does so in $t\approx 200$, while the discrete agent swarm does it in $t\approx 1000$.
+This is likely due to the fact that when agents find $\mathcal{T}$ the weights change quite fast since reward is added to $\mathcal{G}^2$ suddenly, and the stochastic system runs may be prone to differ more from each other.